loreenmoraa/Akan-Names-Calculator/README.md

-Akan Name Generator by Karen Ngala
+Akan Name Generator by Loreen Moraa

 This project features a generator that derives an Akan names with regard to the day of the week that a user was born and their gender.